zeinabAghdam/academic-kickstart/content/project/diabetic-footulcer/index.md

 ---
-title: Study of Foot Ulcer and Amputation in HealthD360
+title: "Amputation risk in patients with Type 2 Diabetes "
 date: 2021-01-01T15:34:42.340Z
 summary: In this project we study the risk factors for developing diabetic foot ulcer and amputation in patients with diabetes.
 The goal is to design